aadityaa-dava/aadityaa-dava/README.md

 📘 **Implementing an Accident Detection and Notification System Using AWS**
 *International Journal of Engineering Science and Advanced Technology (IJESAT)*, Vol. 24, Issue 06, 2024
--- Co-authored a paper on cloud-based IoT crash detection systems
+*Co-authored a paper on cloud-based IoT crash detection systems*

 ## 🌱 Current Focus
 - Building more ML + Big Data projects